GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 .. image:: /images/stdlib_packages_tab.png
     :align: center

-This tab is used to scan the directory containing the Python interpreter's standard library.
-You then specify which individual modules are needed, either implicitly or explicitly, by the application.  :program:`pyqtdeploy` does not (yet) automatically handle inter-module dependencies.
+This tab is used to scan the directory containing the target Python interpreter's standard library.
+You then specify which individual modules are needed, either implicitly or explicitly, by the application.
+:program:`pyqtdeploy` does not automatically handle inter-module dependencies.

 The ``wiggly.py`` script does not explicitly import any standard Python module (except for the :mod:`sys` module which is implemented as a builtin).
 However,